tau-OS/devdocs/docs/hig/patterns/chips.md

 ![Chips](/assets/chips.png)

 Chips help people with entering information, making selections, filtering content, or triggering actions.
-And they taste great, mmm BBQ flavour.

 Chips can show multiple interactive elements together in the same area, such as a list of selectable movie times, or a series of email contacts.